What is Local Keyword Research?

 Adding locations to your keywords is crucial for targeting local searchers effectively.
 This involves incorporating the names of towns, states, counties, and communities where your business operates.

-- Informational Intent: These keywords are used when users are seeking information or answers to their questions.
+- Informational intent: These keywords are used when users are seeking information or answers to their questions.
 Examples include “how to choose a lawyer” or “best haircuts for long hair.”

-- Navigational Intent: These keywords are used when users are looking for a specific website or brand.
+- Navigational intent: These keywords are used when users are looking for a specific website or brand.
 Examples include “XYZ Salon website” or “ABC Law Firm contact details.”

 By assigning keywords to one of these three types of intent, you can better understand how and when each keyword should be used.
 For example, informational keywords might be the focus of a blog post, while commercial keywords could be targeted on a product or service page.